NachtRaveVL/BY8X01-16P-Arduino/README.md

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include: CoopTask (alternate to Scheduler, disableable), and Scheduler (SAM/SAMD only, disableable).
+Dependencies include: Scheduler (SAM/SAMD only, disableable), TaskScheduler (alternate to Scheduler, disableable), and CoopTask (alternate to TaskScheduler, optional).

 The datasheet for the IC is available at <https://forum.arduino.cc/index.php?action=dlattach;topic=306442.0;attach=129563>.